If you’re reading this, it’s a pretty safe assumption that you’ve decided to form a Delaware LLC.

 An Operating Agreement is basically a contract between LLC members that provides a detailed explanation of how the business will run.
-The Operating Agreement should identify each member and then go on to outline the structural, operational, managerial, and financial aspects of your business.
+The Operating Agreement should identify each member and outline the structural, operational, managerial, and financial aspects of your business.

 A good LLC Operating Agreement should clearly describe the ownership percentages of LLC members as well as which members should make high-level decisions.
 LLC Operating Agreements should outline the roles of each member and the relationships between members.
 It’s also important that your Operating Agreement clearly defines the ownership percentages of each member, as well as the shares of profits and losses of each member.

-As is probably obvious by now, the Operating Agreement is absolutely CRUCIAL to the successful operation of your business.
+I hope it's obvious by now that the Operating Agreement is absolutely CRUCIAL to the successful operation of your business.
 Each of the items detailed in your Operating Agreement defines how your business is run.
-LLCs have to operate under the instructions laid out in the Operating Agreement, so if you get it wrong your business could be stifled and there won’t be any room for innovation or adaptation and your LLC members may not be properly compensated due to the faulty decision-making and poor structures outlined in your agreement.
+LLCs have to operate under the instructions laid out in the Operating Agreement.
+If you get it wrong your business could be stifled and there won’t be any room for innovation or adaptation.
+Furthermore, your LLC members may not be properly compensated due to the faulty decision-making and poor structures outlined in your agreement.
 If you get it right, your business will grow and flourish without the constraints of a faulty agreement.

 If you’re concerned about getting the Operating Agreement right in order to maintain business success and define the roles and compensation of your LLC members (which is a legitimate concern), there are lots of LLC formation services in Delaware that will draft and file your Operating Agreement on your behalf.

-An EIN identifies LLCs much like a Social Security Number is used to identify individual people.
+An EIN identifies LLCs much like a social security number identifies individual people.
 It’s fairly simple to apply for an Employer Identification Number and you can do so through the Internal Revenue Service (IRS).

 Many LLC formation services in the state will apply for an EIN on your behalf, which alleviates a lot of the guesswork when it comes to filing for an EIN.

-There’s one more step you need to complete before you dive headfirst into the craziness that is running a business in Delaware (or anywhere else, really), and that’s to open a bank account specifically for your company.
+There’s one more step you need to complete before you dive headfirst into the adventure of running a business in Delaware, and that’s to open a bank account specifically for your company.